 In the sunflower cheese recipe I usually double the amount of cayenne pepper as I like a bit of a kick.
 Also you may want to add half a tsp of salt into the recipe, I tend to just have the saltiness from the miso but some might find it a bit bland without it.

 The miso is just to give the salty and umami flavour to this vegan seed cheese.
-Miso paste is added after cooking so that none of the nutrients are distroyed.
-If you can use fresh unpasturised live miso as it’s the most nutritious.
-It works great without miso if you don’t have any – just add some salt in it’s place.
+Miso paste is added after cooking so that none of the nutrients are destroyed.
+If you can use fresh unpasteurised live miso as it’s the most nutritious.
+It works great without miso if you don’t have any – just add some salt instead.

 This vegan cheese can be frozen if you like.
 I recommend to freeze in wedges and enjoy within 3 months.
 Just defrost at room temperature for a few hours or overnight in the fridge.